Results of the 1932 Swedish general election

 Sweden held a general election around 17 September 1932.

 Results

 The Clerical People's Party, albeit a separate party, received 8,911 votes or 0.4% of the vote share, but had the votes reassigned to the General Electoral League as a result of them forfeiting their votes out of tactical purposes and were listed as Electoral League or "Rightist" votes in the official final results.
 No Clerical People's Party member got elected to the Riksdag, which meant the Electoral League covered the entire rightist delegation.
 Therefore, the General Electoral League may correctly be attributed to both 23.1% and 23.5% of the overall vote share.
+The Liberal Party got 393 extra votes via electoral co-operation with a minor party in the Stockholm County constituency, which also was not listed in the results above.